Don’t Drive Down These 7 Haunted Streets In Ohio…Or You’ll Regret It

 We’re aware that these uncertain times are limiting many aspects of life as we all practice social and physical distancing.
 While we’re continuing to feature destinations that make our state wonderful, we don’t expect or encourage you to go check them out immediately.
 We believe that supporting local attractions is important now more than ever and we hope our articles inspire your future adventures!
 And on that note, please nominate your favorite local business that could use some love right now: https://www.onlyinyourstate.com/nominate/

-Have you traveled down any of these roads at night?
+Have you traveled down any of these haunted roads in Ohio at night?
 Do you have any spooky stories associated with them?
 Share your experiences (and photos, if you have any) with us in the comments below!